 So one way to instantly increase your privacy is your using private browsers and search engines that are explicitly built to protect your privacy rather than profit from your details.

 A VPN protects data as it travels between your device and the internet by applying strong encryption that is pretty much uncrackable.
-I say pretty much here because, once again, the NSA wants to crack it, and we don’t know if they can yet.
+I say here because, once again, the NSA wants to crack it, and we don’t know if they can yet.

 As far as we know, the encryption used by the best VPN services is still uncrackable.